By Jim Hinckley

 After college, he traveled the rural roads of Iowa, selling specialty goods to rural farm families.
-Employment as a traveling salesman for a farm implement dealer in Reinbeck, Iowa was the next step in his journey to create an empire.
+Employment as a traveling salesman for a farm implement dealer in Reinbeck, Iowa, was the next step in his journey to create an empire.

 In 1901, after literally learning the business from the ground up, he established his farm implement dealership in Waterloo, Iowa.
 Galloway, however, was an ambitious man with a vision for the future.

 The cornerstone for the William Galloway Company established in Waterloo, Iowa, in 1905 was the manufacture of various agricultural products, including manure spreaders and harrow carts.
 Everything the company was produced was available via mail order.
 Soon Galloway would be selling products similarly produced by other manufacturers, and in less than a decade, the company was the largest mail order farm equipment supplier in the country.

-In 1908, Galloway expanded his product line to include the manufacture of a vehicle promoted as a conveyance that could carry the family to church on Sunday and haul loads during the week.
+In 1908, Galloway expanded his product line to include manufacturing a vehicle promoted as a conveyance that could carry the family to church on Sunday and haul loads during the week.
 Load-carrying capacities are questionable as power for the primitive high wheeler was a two-cylinder, fourteen-horse power engine.

 Expansion of his venture into automobile manufacturing occurred in 1910 with the acquisition of a substantial interest in the Maytag-Mason Motor Car Company after securing a guarantee the company would relocate from Des Moines to Waterloo, Iowa.
 Senator Fred L. Maytag had initially established Maytag to produce agricultural machinery and washing machines.
 Still, with the acquisition of controlling interest in Mason Motor Car Company in 1909, he expanded operations to include automobile manufacturing.

 The cornerstone for the Mason-built automobiles was a two-cylinder engine designed by Fred and August Duesenberg.
 Incorporated in Des Moines, Iowa, the Mason Motor Car Company established in 1906 was named for Edward R. Mason, the primary financier behind the endeavor.